RocketChat/docs-old/developer-guides/quick-start/README.md

 Now start the build:

-- `meteor npm start` (Warning: It may take a while to build so please be patient)
+- `meteor npm start` (Warning: It may take a while to build so please be patient).

 When the server is ready, you will see a green box within the terminal with "Server Running" at the top.